Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 ***

+# Custom Substate Functions
+### openCustomSubstate(name:String, pauseGame:Bool = false)
+Opens your custom substate.

+- `name` - The name of your custom substate to be referenced.
+- `pauseGame` - An optional parameter, will pause your game after the custom substate has been opened; Defualt value: `false`.

+### insertToCustomSubstate(tag:String, ?pos:Int = -1)
+Inserts a Lua object to your custom substate, i think.

+- `tag` - The object tag name to be referenced.
+- `pos` - An optional parameter, The index array position; Defualt value: `-1`.

+### closeCustomSubstate()
+Closes your custom substate.

+***

 # Miscellaneous Functions
 ### triggerEvent(name:String, arg1:String, arg2:String)
 Triggers an event without having to insert the event into the chart editor.